Retinol vs OS-01 FACE: How do they compare?

 Retinol’s impact on barrier function

 Part of the reason why retinol is so popular among the aesthetic medical community is that it improves epidermal thickness – an effect that’s well-documented in scientific literature.
-[5] However, while thickening the epidermis overall, retinol can thin a vital skin structure: the stratum corneum, the outermost layer that performs a majority of the skin’s protective functions and gives skin its dewy, glowing appearance.By weakening the stratum corneum, retinol may temporarily compromise the skin’s barrier function, exposing the body to increased threats from external exposures.
-Part of this unwanted effect may actually be a result of retinoic acid’s impact on cellular turnover; rapidly-produced skin cells may generate quicker at the expense of adhesion and lipid properties essential to a healthy skin barrier.
-[6]Ultimately, with a potentially compromised protective surface layer, the skin can lose moisture and become ultra-sensitive, putting your skin at risk to be reactive, dry, and flaky for even longer than just the initial adjustment period that dermatologists say is normal.
+[6] However, while thickening the epidermis overall, the structural changes induced by retinol, including changes in protein expression, reduced cohesion between dead skin cells, and accelarated peeling, can alter the functional integrity of the epidermal barrier resulting in increased transepidermal water loss.
+[5]This means that retinol may temporarily compromise the skin’s barrier function, putting your skin at risk of losing moisture, become ultra-sensitive, and leaving the body vulnerable to increased threats from external exposures.
+That's why it is often recommended to start slow, in order to give your skin a chance to adapt.
+Ignoring retinoid dermatitis and persisting with a certain dosage or frequency in the introductory phase may initiate a cycle for skin to be reactive, dry, and flaky for even longer than just the initial adjustment period that dermatologists say is normal.
 So how do you know if retinol is doing more harm than good?
-Prolonged sensitivity, redness, and dryness could serve as a key indicator for when to stop using retinol on your skin.
+Prolonged sensitivity, redness, and dryness could serve as a key indicator for when to decrease the dose or frequency, or when to stop using retinol on your skin.

 04